fluxninja/aperture/docs/content/concepts/flow-control/resources/classifier.md

 ## Rules ([reference][rule]) {#rules}

-In addition to the selector, a classifier needs to specify classification rules.
+In addition to the selector, a Classifier needs to specify classification rules.
 Each classification rule consists of:

 - flow label key,